usorlatinusx86/rcal/README.md

 **Please note:** * The **Fasti days** and **Nundinal letters** provided by this application are mathematical/historical **approximations**.
 * The ancient Roman calendar, especially prior to the Julian reform in 45 BC, was heavily subject to pontifical intercalation and political manipulation.
 Therefore, achieving absolute, day-to-day historical accuracy for the deep past is nearly impossible.
-* This tool is intended for educational, research, and entertainment purposes.
+* This tool is intended for entertainment purposes.

 ## 🤝 Contributing